Bear Mountain Trail Race

 Mission, Canada • 23 May 2026

-The event lists fundraising partnerships with local organizations, including Mission Search and Rescue and the Fraser Valley Mountain Bike Association, and features several local sponsors.
+The event is linked with local fundraising efforts for Mission Search and Rescue and the Fraser Valley Mountain Bike Association.
+It is part of a larger sports series held at Bear Mountain Park.
 Visit the organization's website for the most recent information.

 Race information